MathPlayer89/Student-Health-Conditions/README.md

 *  Offer evidence-based strategies to help schools, colleges, and policymakers enhance student success.

 ## 🔧 Methodologies
+*  Statistics: Pearson Coefficient, Spearman's Rank Coefficient, Chi-Square Test, visualizations (heatmaps, histograms, boxplots).
+*  Machine Learning: Tree-based (Random Forest, XGBoost), KNN, SVMs (Linear, Polynomial, Radial Basis Function).
+*  Evaluation metrics: Accuracy, Precision, Recall, Weighted F1-Score, Confusion Matrix.
+## Purpose
+The primary objectives of this project are:
+ #### 1. Identify Correlations
+ Explore the relationships between health behaviors (e.g., sleep, physical activity, mental health) and academic outcomes (e.g., GPA, focus, grades).
+ #### 2. Validate Across Contexts
+ Use individual, national, and global datasets to ensure robust, generalizable findings.
+ #### 3. Develop Strategies
+ Provide evidence-based insights for schools, colleges, and policymakers to enhance student well-being and performance.

 ## 🚀 Possible Outcomes
+#### Predictive Model:
+   * Accurate classification of students into low, medium, or high health risk levels.
+   * Identification of the most effective machine learning models for this task.
+ #### Key Insights:
+   * Identification of critical health risk factors that impact student well-being and academic performance.
+   * Actionable insights for schools and policymakers to target interventions effectively.
+ #### Practical Applications:
+   * Early intervention programs for schools and colleges.
+   * Integration into health monitoring systems for personalized recommendations.
+ #### Challenges & Opportunities:
+   * Addressing class imbalances, data limitations, and interpretability issues.
+   * Ethical considerations, including data privacy and equity.

 ## 💡 Project Implications
+Ethical considerations are central to this project:
+ #### Data Privacy:
+  * Ensure compliance with FERPA and HIPAA by anonymizing datasets.
+ #### Equity & Accessibility:
+  * Prevent the misuse of health categorizations to stigmatize students or limit opportunities.
+ #### Empowerment:
+  * Use findings to promote healthy decision-making among students through supplemental educational content.

 ## 🎯 Conclusion
+#### Positive Impact
+  * Informative results to expand student supports and education around the impact of stress and other factors on their health.
+ #### Model Comparison
+  * By exploring multiple model types, we can see how well each method predicts the classification levels.